Thomson MO5: Specifications

 Audio is limited to 1-bit square wave tones, outputted via the TV using the SCART connector.
+The machine used cassette tapes for file storage, played on a proprietary player connected using a 5-pin DIN connector.
 The tape player's output is also routed to the computer's sound output.
 The keyboard has 58 keys and includes a reset button.

-The machine used cassette tapes for file storage, played on a proprietary player connected using a 5-pin DIN connector.

 Expansion

 A cartridge port was available.
 A RAM expansion adding extra 64 KB and a "Nanoréseau" network card could be plugged into it, but was incompatible with early MO5 machines.

 Software

-Around 200 software titles are known to exist for the MO5.
+Around two hundred software titles are known to exist for the MO5.

 Variants

+MO5 Michel Platini

+The MO5 was sold in a version featuring a mechanical keyboard and a white casing, in a limited edition named MO5 Michel Platini.

+Thomson MO5E

 An improved version, named Thomson MO5E ("E" for "Export", a model designed for foreign markets) was presented in 1985.
 It had a different casing featuring a mechanical keyboard, a parallel port, two joystick ports, an internal PAL modulator and an integrated power supply.
 Sound was also improved, with four voices and seven octaves.